 What Tracking Information Does Evernote Collect About Me Or My Devices?

 What Is Evernote’s Approach to Information Collected From Children?

-Evernote does not knowingly collect personal information from children without parental consent and, if we learn that we have inadvertently done so in violation of local laws prohibiting collection of information from children without such consent, we will promptly delete it.
+Evernote does not knowingly collect personal information from children without parental consent.
+If we learn that we have inadvertently obtained information in violation of applicable laws prohibiting collection of information from children without such consent, we will promptly delete it.
 For more information on Evernote’s approach to children’s use of the Service and our compliance with the US Children’s Online Privacy Protection Act (“COPPA”), please see the section of our Terms of Service entitled, “Can Kids Use Evernote?”

 You will continue to receive essential Service-related and account-related information, even if you unsubscribe from promotional emails.

 In addition, if someone uses Work Chat to contact you at an email address or telephone number not associated with your Evernote account or through a social media site (e.g., Facebook or LinkedIn) that you have not linked to your Evernote account, then Evernote will contact you on the sender’s behalf using that contact method.